AndrewOdiit/web-scraping/README.md

 TASK 3

 Task 3 consists of a python solution only that scrapes data from pages 1 to 4 of remote host.
-Inorder to execute the script ,remember to update url cookies and headers.
+Inorder to execute the script ,you must either use a proxy pool or set cookies and headers

 NB: The links to the google sheets and regex101.com solutions have been shared via google drive